Assignment 2 File System

 Implement these functions now.
 You can unit test your implementations by calling

-directory.
+make test or cargo test in the kernel directory.
 This will run the tests

-.
-All of the align_util
+in kernel/src/allocator/tests.rs.
+All of the align_util unit tests should

 pass.